apache/security-site/content/projects/age/_index.md

 ### Affected

-* Apache AGE versions Apache AGE for PostgreSQL 12 including 1.1.0Apache AGE for PostgreSQL 11 including 1.1.0
+* Apache AGE from Apache AGE for PostgreSQL 12 through 1.1.0
+* Apache AGE from Apache AGE for PostgreSQL 11 through 1.1.0

 ### Description